indigo-dc/Reference-data-galaxycloud-repository/gtf_scripts/README.md

 Clean method for .gtf file in order to build the rsem indexes

-1. Run the script chr_list.py to have the list of chromosome of the .gtf
+1. Run the script chr_list.py to have the list of chromosome of the .gtf:
    ```
    python chr_list.py file.gtf
    ```

-2. Delete the extra-chromosome lines using sed (from terminal
+2. Delete the extra-chromosome lines using sed (from command line):
    ```
-   sed -i ‘/’extra-chromosome’/d’ file.gtf)
+   sed -i ‘/’extra-chromosome’/d’ file.gtf
    ```

-3. Run he rewrite_gtf.py redirecting the output to a file.gtf
+3. Run he rewrite_gtf.py redirecting the output to a file.gtf:
    ```
    python rewrite_gtf.py file.gtf>new_file.gtf
    ```